Patient Rights and Responsibilities

-You have the right to receive quality health care services in a safe environment and in the official language of your choice.
+We will offer you quality health care and services in the official language of your choice.

 Dignity and respect

-It is your responsibility to inform your physician about the care and services you wish to receive in the event that you are no longer able to make decisions yourself.
+You will discuss with your physician, care team, family and loved ones your wishes with respect to the care and services that you wish to receive in the event you could no longer make decisions yourself.

 You are an important member of your health care team and we are here to help!

-If you do not receive a satisfactory response, you can contact the Quality and Patient Safety Department in your zone:
+If you do not receive a satisfactory response to your questions or concerns or if you would like to file a complaint, you can contact the Quality and Patient Safety Department for your area:

 |Edmundston and area:||506-739-2221|